Fu0511/Dynamic-Lightweight-Upsampling/README.md

 ## Requirements
 ### 1. Environment:
 The requirements are exactly the same as mmdetection(https://github.com/open-mmlab/mmdetection).
-We tested on on the following settings:
+We tested on the following settings:

 - python 3.8
 - cuda 10.1